vesln/hydro/README.md

 $ mini
 ```

-However, you can provide a custom glob:
+However, you can provide a custom pattern:

 ```bash
 $ mini spec/*.js